georgegoldman/georgegoldman/README.md

 ### 🚀 Featured Project

 [🐬Iruka(イルカ)](https://github.com/georgegoldman/iruka)
-*A project I'm proud of—exploring the edges of code and logic.
-Check it out!*
+*A project I'm proud of—exploring the edges decentralised storage and media!*

 ---